Operational researcher

 Professional development

-Many employers offer in-house training, appropriate short courses and often the opportunity to study for a Masters on day release if you don't already have one.
+Many employers offer in-house training and short courses and may also support you to take a Masters degree if you don't already have one.
 New entrants are usually assigned to an OR team and work on projects under supervision, gradually taking on more responsibility as they progress.

-OR is constantly changing, so keeping up to date with developments in the field is beneficial to career progression.
+OR is constantly changing, so you must keep your skills and knowledge up to date throughout your career.
 A range of training courses, seminars and conferences, including major international events, are organised by The OR Society.
 These courses offer a structure for continuing professional development (CPD).

-A PhD in OR tends to be required for careers in universities and business schools, particularly those with a strong research emphasis, since ongoing research and publication is an important part of an academic's job.
-Being qualified to PhD level is also valued for senior management positions in both the public and private sectors.
+You'll usually need a PhD in OR for careers in universities and business schools, particularly those with a strong research emphasis.
+Being qualified at PhD level is also valued for senior management positions in both the public and private sectors.
 Search for PhDs in operational research.

 Career prospects